Generalizable control for quantum parameter estimation through reinforcement learning: Results

+In this work, we employ RL to solve the problem \black{and compare the results to GRAPE.
+Our implementation of GRAPE follows Ref.~\cite{Liu2017}}.
+Figure~\ref{fig:RL} shows schematics of the RL procedure and the Actor-Critic algorithm \cite{sutton2018} used in this work.
 In order to improve the efficiency of computation, we used a parallel version of the Actor-Critic algorithm called Asynchronous Advantage Actor-Critic (A3C) algorithm \cite{Mnih2016}.
-The details of both the Actor-Critic and the A3C algorithm are described in the Supplementary Materials, as well as the pseudo-code describing the implementation of the algorithm.
+For more extensive reviews of RL, Actor-Critic algorithm and A3C, see Methods and the Supplementary Methods.

 Next we apply the algorithm to two commonly considered noisy processes: dephasing and spontaneous emission, to demonstrate the effect of the algorithm.